 Ekaterina is a member of the Russian Association of Antitrust Experts and an Arbitrator at the Russian Arbitration Center at the Russian Institute of Modern Arbitration.

-Prior to joining Ivanyan & Partners, Ekaterina was a partner with one of the oldest law firms in Russia and an attorney at the Bar Association of the Sverdlovsk region.
+Prior to joining Ivanyan and Partners, Ekaterina was a partner with one of the oldest law firms in Russia and an attorney at the Bar Association of the Sverdlovsk region.
 She studied EU Competition Law in the UK (Cambridge University and King's College) and Public Procurement in the EU in Germany (Academy of European Law, ERA).
 Ekaterina takes a postgraduate diploma programme at King's College (London, UK).